-Door County is one of the family-friendliest places you can visit, and many of the county’s businesses and attractions cater straight to kids’ and families’ interests.
+Door County is one of the family-friendliest places you can visit, and we don’t mean kids are merely allowed or tolerated here.
+They’re welcome, and many of the county’s businesses and attractions cater straight to kids’ and families’ interests.

 Here are a few tips for finding kid-friendly restaurants and food stops with everything from favorites like chicken tenders and mac and cheese to ice cream, candy, and other sweet treats perfect for capping off a summer day in Door County.